Add metadata to data tokens so that it can be used downstream

 the nil token work as a possible solution.

-#2 Updated by ben leinfelder about 11 years ago
+#2 Updated by ben leinfelder over 14 years ago

 To address axis labeling (and any alternate naming for R objects for that matter), the RExpression now sets a "name" attribute for every object it makes available in the R environment.
 The attribute value is set to the port name of the upstream source port.